The advice determines how much each of New Zealand’s sectors should emit over three five-year periods (2022-2025, 2026-2030, and 2031-2035).

-In response to the Climate Change Commission’s carbon budgets proposal, DairyNZ has made a comprehensive submission backed by economic, farm systems and scientific evidence.
+In response to the Climate Change Commission’s carbon budgets proposal, DairyNZ made a comprehensive submission backed by economic, farm systems and scientific evidence.
+This submission helped secure critical changes to the Commission's final advice to Government.

 DairyNZ is firmly committed to dairy farming playing its part in transitioning to a low-emissions economy alongside the rest of New Zealand and supporting the delivery of the Zero Carbon Act.